-- Local variables is the most common variable type.
-They belong to the code and can only be accessed within the same function block, control module or program. - Global variables on the other hand, are always declared in an application and can be accessed by any function block, control module or program.
-However, in order to reach a global variable, each object that intends to use a global variable must have declared a corresponding External variable, see also External Variables on page 78). - Access variables allow data exchange between controllers, that is, access variables can be accessed by other controllers.
-See Communication between Applications Using Access Variables on page 81. - Communication variables are used for cyclic communication between diagrams, programs, and top level single control modules.
+- Local variables These are mainly used inside objects as carriers of local values.
+They belong to the code and can only be accessed within the same function block, control module, diagram or program. - Global variables These are declared in the application and holds values that can be accessed by any object (function block, control module, diagram or program) in the application.
+However, to reach a global variable, each object that intends to use a global variable must have declared a corresponding External variable, see also External Variables on page 94). - Access variables and Communication variables are used as carriers for communication between several applications and controllers in a network: - Access variables allow data exchange between controllers, that is, access variables can be accessed by other controllers.
+See Communication between Applications Using Access Variables on page 97. - Communication variables are used for cyclic communication between top level diagrams, programs, and top level single control modules.
 Communication variables support both inter application communication and inter controller communication in a system network.
-For more information, see Communication Variables on page 83.
+For more information, see Communication Variables on page 99.